MendenLab/DEx_StemCells_new/README.md

 All the necessary R package dependencies are

 * ggplot2
-* magrittr
 * ggpubr
 * readxl
 * readr
 * dplyr
-* nortest
 * tidyverse
 * plyr
-* ashr
-* plm
+* ggrepel

 These packages and dependencies should be installed a priori using the install.packages() function and complemented by the library() function to be ready to use.

-Furthermore, we also leveraged packages available in the Bioconductor:
+Furthermore, we also leveraged the DESeq2 package available in the Bioconductor.

-* edgeR
-* limma
-* biomaRt
-* DESeq2
-* apeglm
-* vsn

-Similarly, to employ these packages, first install the BiocManager package using install.packages("BiocManager"), and later the packages above using BiocManager::install().
+Similarly, to employ this, first install the BiocManager package using install.packages("BiocManager"), and later the packages above using BiocManager::install().

 ## Contact